 The Solution

-The implementation was fast and efficient.
 Causeway's project team worked closely with each service area to tailor the approach to meet their needs and those of the end users.
-Frontline operatives were supported in learning the system and provided an opportunity to share their feedback on the solution for future development.
+Frontline operatives were supported in learning the system and provided an opportunity to share their feedback for future development.

 Now Plymouth residents can get issues such as damage to trees, or broken equipment in playgrounds, resolved faster.
 Citizens can report problems online, in person, or by calling the council.
 The information is then sent to PCC via Causeway Alloy for prompt action.

 Work jobs are automatically created, prioritised, and sent to field repair/maintenance teams to complete with detailed location maps and work deadlines.
-Inspectors use the Causeway Alloy Mobile app, which is fully integrated with the main platform, to capture and record inspection information in real-time.
+Inspectors use the Causeway Alloy mobile app, which is fully integrated with the main platform, to capture and record inspection information in real-time.

 Upon syncing their devices, inspectors promptly receive alerts, facilitating swift responses to emerging issues.
 They can add photos and time stamps, then send reports to the admin team, all without visiting the office.
 Alerts and responses on completed work are automatically shared with service users, enhancing communication and transparency.

 Once the work has been completed, the operative will complete the 'job' in Causeway Alloy.
-A notification is then automatically sent to citizens to update them.

 "The data being captured by our operatives using the Causeway Alloy system helps us put data-driven decisions at the forefront of our operational planning"

-Liam Brennan Information Management Systems Officer
+Information Management Systems Officer

 The Outcome:

-Plymouth City Council was awarded the prestigious 'Best Service Team: Parks, Grounds, and Horticultural Service' award at the 2023 APSE Service Awards for their use of Causeway Alloy.
+PCC was awarded the prestigious 'Best Service Team: Parks, Grounds, and Horticultural Service' award at the 2023 APSE Service Awards for their use of Causeway Alloy.
 PCC achieved this award by delivering significant benefits across multiple service areas, including:

 Grounds:

 PCC has seen a 56% reduction of in-bound calls and enquiries since publishing the map of their grass cutting regimes online.
-We spoke to PCC's Team Leader for Street Services, who said “Pulling data from Alloy into Arc GIS we present our grass cutting regimes to the public to massively reduce the number of in-bound calls and enquiries”.
-This reduction is radically improving productivity by removing administrative burden and enabling already stretched staff to focus on other key tasks.
+We spoke to PCC's Team Leader for Street Services, who said “Pulling data from Causeway Alloy into Arc GIS we present our grass cutting regimes to the public to massively reduce the number of in-bound calls and enquiries”.

 Street cleansing: